willclarktech/blog/_posts/2015-10-20-command-line-intro.md

 * When specifying a path, `..` signifies the parent directory (the enclosing folder).
 So `../folder_name` is a path to a folder at the same level as your current directory and `../..` is a path to the parent directory of the parent directory (i.e. two steps up).

 * If you have a directory whose name has a space in it, like "Application Support", you have to escape the space, otherwise Terminal thinks it's reached the end of the path.
-To escape the space, use a backward slash like this: `cd Library/Application\ Support/Google/`.
+To escape the space, use a backward slash like this:

+        $ cd Library/Application\ Support/Google/

 ## Frequently used commands